Laura Davies: Senior career

-Other awards and honours
+Awards and honours

-Davies is a Lifetime Member of the Ladies European Tour.
+In 1993 Davies was elected Honorary Lifetime Member of the Ladies European Tour, at the time named the WPGA Tour, for services to the tour.

+She was named the Sports Journalists' Association Sportswoman of the Year 1995 and 1996.

+Davies won the Sunday Times Sportswomen of the Year Award in 1996.

+She was recognized during the LPGA's 50th anniversary in 2000 as one of the top 50 players in the history of the LPGA.

-Davies was appointed Member of the Order of the British Empire (MBE) in 1988, Commander of the Order of the British Empire (CBE) in 2000, and Dame Commander of the Order of the British Empire (DBE) in the 2014 Birthday Honours, all for services to golf.
+Davies was appointed Member of the Order of the British Empire (MBE) in the 1988 Birthday Honours, Commander of the Order of the British Empire (CBE) in 2000, and Dame Commander of the Order of the British Empire (DBE) in the 2014 Birthday Honours, all for services to women's golf.

 In January 2013, the Golf Writers Association of America announced that Davies would be the year's recipient of the ASAP Sports/Jim Murray Award, which recognises a golfer for "cooperation, quotability and accommodation with the media."
 The other finalists were Luke Donald and Greg Norman.
 The award was presented at the annual GWAA dinner at Augusta, Georgia, on 10 April.

-In February 2015, Davies was announced as one of the first female members of the Royal and Ancient Golf Club of St Andrews.
+In February 2015, Davies was announced as one of seven women, invited as the first female honorary members of The Royal and Ancient Golf Club of St Andrews.
+The other six women were HRH Princess Anne, Renee Powell, Belle Robertson, Lally Segard, Louise Suggs and Annika Sörenstam.
+They joined the existing 15 male honorary members, whom included President George H. W. Bush, Peter Thomson CBE, Jack Nicklaus, Arnold Palmer and Gary Player.

+She was inducted into the World Golf Hall of Fame in 2015.

 On 18 April 2016, Davies was appointed the first honorary president of the Parliamentary Golf Group, an all-party organisation of MPs working to improve the state of golf in the United Kingdom.
 On 12 July 2016, Davies was presented with the "Spirit of Golf" Award from the Golf Foundation in a ceremony at Royal Troon.
 Davies is the first recipient of the prestigious honour.